-The pupil premium budget is used to implement specific educational interventions and additional academic support targeted at pupil premium students in an attempt to close the gap between pupil premium students and their non-pupil premium peers.
-The pupil premium funding as a whole is dedicated to assist the learning process of students through high quality teaching provision, specific small group and one to one tuition, inclusions measures and interventions and detailed monitoring and analysis of data to evaluate progress, impact and value for money.
+The pupil premium budget is used to implement specific educational interventions and additional academic support.
+Disadvantaged pupils (DP) are targeted in an attempt to close the gap between them and their peers.
+The pupil premium funding is dedicated to assist the learning process of students through high quality teaching provision and bespoke support that meets student needs

 Feedback from OFSTED – April 2015

 “The pupil premium provides effective support for eligible students.
 Targeted one-to-one tuition, reading programmes, mentoring, increased access to extra-curricular activities and work-related learning courses help students make good progress in their learning and their personal and social development.”

 “Leaders promote equality of opportunity.
 They welcome students from all backgrounds and abilities, and show respect and fairness.
 Each student’s talent and contribution is valued.
 The ‘Coalville promise’ entitles each student to a broad learning experience, which develops confidence and enriches learning. … All groups of students make good progress, including those who struggle with academic learning.”

 “Rigorous tracking and well-planned academic support are helping to close gaps and produce higher outcomes in 2015.”